TheBananaMan/sparx-differential-attacks/code/empirical-tests/README.md

 boomerangs for Sparx-64/128.

-## Getting Started
+## Contents

-Contains:

  * `sparx-64-tests`
-   Tests for the implementation of SPARX-64.
+   Tests for the implementation of Sparx-64.

  * `sparx-64-boomerang-test`
    Evaluates probabilities of differentials and boomerangs for Sparx-64/128.